navtech-io/Simpleflow/docs/examples.md

                   }

 /* Save */
-set userId = $CustomerService.RegisterUser(user: arg) /* User defined function*/
+set userId, err = $CustomerService.RegisterUser(user: arg) /* User defined function*/

+rule when err == none then # error handing feature available from 1.0.4...

-# Compose and send email
+    # Compose message
     set emailMessage  = `
         Hello {arg.Name},
         We would like to confirm that your account was created successfully.

         Thank you for joining.
         Date: {arg.RegistrationDate}
     `
+    # send email
-$SendEmail(message: emailMessage, to: arg.email)  /* User defined function */
+    set _, err = $SendEmail(message: emailMessage, to: arg.email)

+    output err
     output userId  /*access this output using result.Output["userId"]*/

 ```
 **Sample simpleflow script execution from code**